trolando/ParallelSaturationExperiments/README.md

 Reproducing the experiments
 -----
-First extract the tarballs in the mcc and the dve directories.
+First extract the tarballs in the mcc directory using `tar Jxf models.tar.xz`.

 Use `generate.py` as the preprocessing step to generate LDD and BDD files from the models.
 The file `generate.py` can be configured with a timeout value (in the file itself).